 During the economic crisis of 2008-2009, Badin established this fund to offer emergency aid for families who were at risk of withdrawing their children because of financial hardships.
 Badin alumni and friends rally together each year to support this fund.

-Bob and Nelda Ernst have been making a difference at Badin High School for nearly 30 years when their youngest daughter, Kelli, entered Badin as a freshman in 1984.
-As past parents and current Badin grandparents, Bob and Nelda want to make a Badin education possible for students who show great potential to THINK, ACHIEVE, SERVE and LEAD.
+Bob and Nelda Ernst have been making a difference at Badin High School for decades.
+As past parents and Badin grandparents, Bob and Nelda wanted to make a Badin education possible for students who show great potential to THINK, ACHIEVE, SERVE and LEAD.
 The Ernsts value hard work, determination and leadership.
 It was their desire to establish a scholarship for eighth grade graduates of Queen of Peace School and Mother Teresa Catholic Elementary School who exemplify these traits and who plan to attend Badin High School.
 Eight $1,000 scholarships—four for each school--are awarded each year to students who meet these criteria and are nominated by their teachers and administrators.
 Bob passed away in 2017, but his legacy lives on in his children and grandchildren.
-Bob and Nelda are the parents of Dave Ernst ’86 and Kelli Ernst Hodges ’88, and the proud grandparents of Garret ’16, AJ ’17, Shelby '19, and Elli Grace.
+Bob and Nelda are the proud parents of Dave Ernst ’86 and Kelli Ernst Hodges ’88, and grandparents of Garret ’16, AJ ’17, Shelby ‘19, and Elli Grace.

 The late Raymond ‘37 and Wilma Fiehrer were proud supporters of Catholic education and Badin High School.
 Recipients must exemplify true Christian ideals in their school work, in their extracurricular activities, and in their relationships with others.